 International Marketing and Business Research

-While in England, Kim Ruggeri, director of the program, will conduct orientation sessions with the students and supervise their research.
-Completed group reports are submitted at the end of the first 6-week summer session.
+While in England, Prof. Ruggeri will conduct orientation sessions with the students and supervise their research.
+Completed group reports are submitted in June.

-Undergraduate students should enroll in MKT 440: Field Experience Abroad.
-Graduate students should register for MKT 640: Field Experience Abroad.
-Both classes are 4-credit hour courses offered during the first 6-week summer session.
-The course includes the study abroad trip in May, as well as four mandatory pre-departure meetings held at 6 pm on February 14, March 7, April 4 and May 2, 2014.
+Undergraduate students will enroll in MKT 440: Field Experience Abroad (3 credits).
+Students may also use these credits towards the experiential requirement in the INB major.
+Graduate students will register for MKT 640: Field Experience Abroad (4 credits).
+Both classes are scheduled during the spring 2020 semester.
+The course requires the study abroad program in May, as well as four mandatory class meetings in 2020.

 - Round Trip Airfare